Direct data-driven interpolation and approximation of linear parameter-varying system trajectories: LPV data-driven interpolation

 \section{LPV data-driven interpolation}

-From Problem~\ref{prob:interpolation}, we can derive three subquestions that we need to answer in order to obtain a solution to the LPV data-driven interpolation problem: \begin{enumerate}[nosep] \item When is $\dataset$ sufficiently rich to characterize any arbitrary interpolant $\tilde{w}_{[1,L]}\in\Bfint{\tilde{p}}{[1,L]}$? \item When is $w_{\Idg}$ consistent with the data-generating system for the given scheduling signal $\tilde{p}_{[1, L]}$? \item When is the interpolant $\tilde{w}_{[1,L]}$ unique? \end{enumerate} The first question is answered by the rank condition in Proposition~\ref{prop:fl}, i.e.,~\eqref{eq:GPE}.
-Hence, the first condition required to hold for the solution of Problem~\ref{prob:interpolation} is: \begin{condition} The data in the given data-dictionary $\dataset$ satisfy the GPE condition~\eqref{eq:GPE}. \end{condition} The second question is answered by verifying whether there exists a trajectory $\tilde{w}_{[1,L]}\in\Bfint{\tilde{p}}{[1,L]}$ for which $w_{\Idg}=\tilde{w}_{\Idg}$ and $w^{\tilde{\mt{p}}}_{\Idgp} = \tilde{w}^{\tilde{\mt{p}}}_{\Idgp}$, i.e., the given trajectory samples are compatible with the projected behavior for the particular scheduling signal $\tilde{p}_{[1,L]}$.
-This can be verified using the data-driven representation~\eqref{eq:fundamentallemmafull}, by requiring that the vector
+From Problem~\ref{prob:interpolation}, we can derive three subquestions that we need to answer in order to obtain a solution to the LPV data-driven interpolation problem: \begin{enumerate}[nosep] \item When is $\dataset$ sufficiently rich to characterize any arbitrary interpolant $\tilde{w}_{[1,L]}\in\Bfint{\tilde{p}}{[1,L]}$? \item When is $w_{\Idg}$ consistent with the data-generating system for a given scheduling signal $\tilde{p}_{[1, L]}$? \item When is the interpolant $\tilde{w}_{[1,L]}$ unique? \end{enumerate} The first question is answered by the rank condition in Proposition~\ref{prop:fl}, i.e.,~\eqref{eq:GPE}.
+Hence, the first condition required to hold for the solution of Problem~\ref{prob:interpolation} is: \begin{condition} The data in the given data-dictionary $\dataset$ satisfy the GPE condition~\eqref{eq:GPE}. \end{condition} {This condition implies that the data is able to represent \emph{any} interpolant.}